Late-time H/He-poor circumstellar interaction in the type-Ic supernova SN 2021ocs: an exposed oxygen-magnesium layer and extreme stripping of the progenitor: Results and Discussion

 \subsection{Nebular spectrum}

-The nebular spectrum of SN 2021ocs, obtained +148~d after the \textit{o}-band peak, immediately shows characteristics not regularly seen in an SESN nebular spectrum.
-While the latter is typically dominated by strong emission lines of [O~I] $\lambda\lambda6300,6364$ doublet, [Ca~II] $\lambda\lambda7292,7324$ doublet, and Ca~II $\lambda\lambda 8498,8542,8662$ triplet, SN~2021ocs shows a spectrum with more than five emission lines of similar strength across the spectrum (Figure~\ref{nebspec1}).
-It is also markedly different compared to the nebular spectra of type-Ia SNe, which are dominated by Fe-peak elements \citep[e.g.][]{tauben13}.
+The nebular spectrum of SN 2021ocs, obtained +148~d after the \textit{o}-band peak, shows characteristics not regularly seen in an SESN nebular spectrum.
+While the latter is typically dominated by strong emission lines of [O~I] $\lambda\lambda6300,6364$ doublet, [Ca~II] $\lambda\lambda7292,7324$ doublet, and Ca~II $\lambda\lambda 8498,8542,8662$ triplet, SN~2021ocs shows a spectrum with more than five emission lines of similar strength across the spectrum (Figure~\ref{nebspec1}). {Such a spectrum has never been seen among $\sim200$ SESN nebular spectra in the literature \citep{fang22,prentice22,tauben09}, suggesting a very rare occurrence rate of under $1\%$.} It is also markedly different compared to the nebular spectra of type-Ia SNe, which are dominated by Fe-peak elements \citep[e.g.][]{tauben13}.
 Strong H emission lines are absent in SN~2021ocs, which supports the initial SESN classification.
 The emission lines in the spectrum may be attributed to different transitions and ionization states of O, i.e. O~I, [O~I], [O~II], and [O~III], with similar line widths of $\sim6000$~km~s$^{-1}$ (FWHM, full-width at half-maximum).
-The commonly seen [O~I] $\lambda\lambda6300,6364$ doublet is present, possibly superposed on a broader base extending to $\pm12~000$~km~s$^{-1}$.
+The commonly seen [O~I] $\lambda\lambda6300,6364$ doublet is present, possibly superposed on a broader base extending to $\pm12~000$~km~s$^{-1}$ {which may be attributed to Fe~II \citep{dessart21}}.
 [O~II] $\lambda\lambda7320,7330$ is present and likely to be blended with the commonly seen [Ca~II] $\lambda\lambda7292,7324$.
 It is clear that the [O~I] $\lambda\lambda6300,6364$ and [Ca~II] $\lambda\lambda7292,7324$ lines are not the strongest lines in the nebular spectrum, which is atypical for SESNe.
 Furthermore, the flux ratio of [O~I] $\lambda\lambda6300,6364$ to [Ca~II] $\lambda\lambda7292,7324$ is typically $>1$ for type-Ic SNe \citep[e.g.][]{fang22}, which is not the case in SN~2021ocs.